 In 2016, Google stopped publishing PageRank scores publicly (often called Toolbar PageRank) so Moz’s Domain Authority score is a useful directional replacement tool.

-This overview also gives you a simple, at-a-glance image of how likely a domain is to rank well in the search results pages (SERPs).
-Links are not the only factor in how well a page ranks of course, but a strong correlation exists between a site’s domain authority and how well its pages rank.
+Please understand that links are not the only factor in how well a page ranks of course, but a strong correlation exists between a site’s DA and how well its pages rank.

 Domain Authority can also be used to quickly evaluate if a website has enough authority to be worth targeting for link building.

 Since it can be difficult to calculate the Page Authority of new pages, Domain Authority works better as an overall measure when evaluating link value.

 Typical DA Misunderstandings